andresebr/kumodd/README.md

 write the Created time, so Created time is not available to kumodd on Linux.

-If file system time stamps are to be used in analysis, the -verify option can be used to verify they are consisent with the metadata.
+If file system time stamps are to be used in analysis, the -verify option can be used to verify they are consistent with the metadata.
 External tools can be used as well for verification of accuracy.
 Given a downloaded file set, kumodd -verify will verify the file system time stamps are equal to the time stamps that were retrieved from the Google Drive API.